Skip to main content

 NEXT_PUBLIC_TOLGEE_API_URL=https://app.tolgee.io

-Save exported data to project structure
+Save exported data

-Add TolgeeProvider
+Add the TolgeeProvider

 info